 Pratin Lal is a senior finance professional with a decade of experience in accounting, audit & finance with Fiji’s leading accounting firm and private enterprises.
 A Bachelor of Arts graduate with a double Major in Accounting & Financial Management and Banking & Finance from the University of South Pacific, he has a wide array of professional affiliations which includes CPA Australia, Fiji Institute of Internal Auditors, Fiji Human Resource Institute, Fiji Institute of Accountants and Fiji Institute of Bankers.

-Pratin’s father Dhansukh Lal (a recipient of a Medal for 25th Anniversary of Independence for 25 years of Civil Service and a Medal for 40 years of Civil Service to Fiji), and his family have been a part of the Sathya Sai Service Organisation for several decades.
+Pratin’s father, Dhansukh Lal (a recipient of a Medal for 25th Anniversary of Independence of Fiji for 25 years of Civil Service to the country and a Medal for 40 years of Civil Service to Fiji), and his family have been a part of the Sathya Sai Service Organisation for several decades.

 Pratin has been an active member of the Sathya Sai Fiji Youth group and his philanthropic work has extended out to organisations including the Foundation for Education of Needy Children in Fiji, Suva Rotract Club as well as various social, community and sportings clubs and associations.

 Pratin’s deep involvement with the Sai Prema Foundation Fiji from its inception has made him an important part of the Foundation’s activities.
 He considers humself to be privilged to be given the responsibility of being the Treasurer and the Head of the Executive Committee of the Foundation.